bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 these sites will first analyze the `http://your-site.com/robots.txt` file to know which pages it is allowed to index.

-Rails creates this file for you inside the `/public` folder.
+Quails creates this file for you inside the `/public` folder.
 By default, it allows search engines to index all pages of your application.
 If you want to block indexing on all pages of you application, use this: